 You may even be lucky enough to witness the elaborate courtship rituals of a bowerbird, where the males build structures decorated with twigs, feathers and other brightly coloured objects in order to attract a mate.
 Other common species across Melanesia include lesser frigatebirds, brown and red-footed boobies, brown noddies, Melanesian scrubfowl and Pacific reef herons.

-Expedition cruising is not just about seabirds; venture into the Amazon rainforest on a river cruise and you have more than 1,700 species of bird to look out for, nearly a fifth of the world's total.
+Expedition cruising is not just about seabirds; venture into the Amazon rainforest on an expedition cruise and you have more than 1,700 species of bird to look out for, nearly a fifth of the world's total.
 Scan the canopy for noisy macaws and colourful toucans, along with more unusual birds such as hoatzins, jabiru storks, antbirds and potoos.

 The best option for an Amazon river cruise is the upper Amazon in Peru, where you'll head way off the beaten track into the remote and unspoilt Pacaya-Samiria National Reserve, only accessible by boat.
 Along with birds, you also have the chance to spot wildlife including pink river dolphins, giant otters, monkeys, three-toed sloths and capybaras.